trufflesuite/truffle/packages/truffle-artifactor/README.md

 PuddingGenerator.save(contracts, destination);
 ```

+###### `generate`

+The `generate` method simply generates the Javascript class file that would be saved to a file when you use the `save` method, but returns it to you as a string to do whatever you want with it.

 ##### Pudding Loader

 The Pudding loader can be used to easily bootstrap Pudding classes into your environment.